microsoft/responsible-ai-workshop/nongen-ai-tooling-tutorials/README.md

 * Tools to **protect AI systems' data assets**:
     - Data anonymization using **Presidio**.
     - Differential privacy (DP) with the **SmartNoise** system.
-* Dashboards and user interfaces grouping such Responsible AI tools together under a single roof.
-Here we will look at the **Responsible-AI-Toolbox** (raiwidgets).
+* Dashboards and user interfaces grouping such RAI tools together under a single roof.
+Here we will look at the so-called **[Responsible AI Toolbox](https://github.com/microsoft/responsible-ai-toolbox)** (with the RAI dashboard, widgets, and scorecard).

-Responsible AI is still an underrated subject among data scientists, ML engineers, and other AI practitioners more broadly, and today there is a huge gap between principles and tangible actions when it comes in their day-to-day development lifecycle to implement (more) responsible (non-Generative vs. Generative) AI systems: the so-called "Responsible AI Gap".
+Responsible AI is still an underrated subject among data scientists, ML engineers, and other AI practitioners more broadly, and today there is a huge gap between principles and tangible actions when it comes in their day-to-day development lifecycle to implement (more) responsible (non-generative vs. generative) AI systems: the so-called "Responsible AI Gap".

 These tutorials are meant to accompany the guide [Leveraging responsible AI tooling for your non-generative AI-based solutions](https://github.com/microsoft/responsible-ai-workshop/blob/main/nongen-ai-tooling-tutorials/docs/leveraging-responsible-ai-tooling.docx), which tackles exactly this issue and can be found under the docs folder.

-As such, in terms of learning objectives for non-Generative AI systems, this guide is intended to give you an overview of the most prominent Responsible AI tools & toolkits we open sourced as (standalone) libraries and dashboards or integrated into [Azure Machine Learning (Azure ML)](https://azure.microsoft.com/en-us/services/machine-learning/), its [responsible machine learning capabilities](https://azure.microsoft.com/en-us/services/machine-learning/responsibleml/), and its [MLOps capabilities](https://azure.microsoft.com/en-us/services/machine-learning/), and where to leverage them in such AI systems' development lifecycle.
+As such, in terms of learning objectives for non-generative AI systems, this guide is intended to give you an overview of the most prominent RAI tools & toolkits we open sourced as (standalone) libraries and dashboards or integrated into [Azure Machine Learning (Azure ML)](https://azure.microsoft.com/en-us/services/machine-learning/), its [responsible machine learning capabilities](https://azure.microsoft.com/en-us/services/machine-learning/responsibleml/), and its [MLOps capabilities](https://azure.microsoft.com/en-us/services/machine-learning/), and where to leverage them in such AI systems' development lifecycle.

 ## Links to complete notebook samples